 DETECTION AND MONITORING

-One EOSTRAP® COSMOPOLITES trap should be set per hectare and should be checked once a week to count the number of weevils trapped.
+OOne EOSTRAP® COSMOPOLITES DRY CAPTURE TRAP should be placed per hectare.
+The trap should be checked once a week to count the captured weevils.

 The tolerance threshold of Cosmopolites sordidus is very low.
 Generally it is between 5 and 10 captures per trap per week (medium level).
 This is the moment to set traps all over the crop to carry out mass trapping.

-To make mass trapping the number of traps per surface area should be increased, taking into account the location, surface and homogeneity of the plots.
+For mass trapping, the number of traps must be increased depending on the location, surface area and homogeneity of the plots.

-Mass trapping with EOSTRAP® COSMOPOLITES traps in moveable position:
+Mass trapping with EOSTRAP® COSMOPOLITES DRY CAPTURE TRAP in movable positions:

-Traps should initially be set 20 metres from each other and 10 metres from the plot boundaries.
-The line of traps should be moved 20 m. in the same direction every month.
-This practice requires a trap density of 4 traps per hectare to attract insects throughout the catchment area for a period of 4 to 5 months.
+At first, the traps should be placed 20 metres apart from each other and 10 metres apart from the plot borders.
+The line of traps should be moved 20 metres in the same direction each month.
+This practice requires a density of 4 traps per hectare to attract insects throughout the capture area for 4 or 5 months.

-Mass trapping with EOSTRAP® COSMOPOLITES traps in fixed positions:
+Mass trapping with EOSTRAP® COSMOPOLITES DRY CAPTURE TRAP in fixed positions:

 FACTORS THAT INFLUENCE THE NUMBER OF TRAPS REQUIRED

-The population of Cosmopolites sordidus, adjoining crops, level of control required, etc. An important factor is crop size.
-More traps will be needed in small and irregular sized crops than in uniform plots with a larger surface area.
+The pest population of Cosmopolites sordidus, bordering crops, level of control required, etc. An important factor is crop size.
+In small and irregular crops, a greater number of traps are required than in larger and regular ones.